What It Does

 Managing Organizations

-The Organization panel shows the org overview (plan, tokens, seats), a members table, pending invites, RBAC role assignment, and cluster policy settings.
+The Organization panel shows the org overview (plan, tokens, seats), a members table, pending invites, RBAC role assignment, cluster policy settings, environments & projects management and team events logs.
 Use the org selector at the top to switch between personal and organization contexts.Inviting Team Members

-Three base roles exist: owner, admin, and member.- Owner: Full control over org settings, membership, and clusters.
+Three base roles exist: owner, admin, and member.- Owner: Full control over org settings, membership, clusters, environments and projects.

-- Admin: Can manage members (except owners), administer clusters, and manage RBAC.
+- Admin: Can manage members (except owners), administer clusters, environments and manage RBAC.

 - Member: Can deploy or create/delete clusters based on org policies.